 - No low-quality edits (rotated, mirrored or picture-in-picture images).

-- Sexual interaction (masturbation, oral sex, sex toys, penetration, bodily fluids), closeups of genitals and child pornography (including lolicon) are all strictly not allowed.
-The line is drawn at kissing and petting.
+- Sexual interaction (masturbation, oral sex, sex toys, penetration, bodily fluids, stretching/gaping of genitals), closeups of genitals and child pornography (including lolicon) are all strictly not allowed.

-- No private photos (of family, friends, etc.) or amateur porn.
+- No private photos (of family, friends, your vacation, etc.) or amateur porn.

 - No promotional material (i.e. with large watermarks), red carpet/press event photos or low-resolution samples.

-- Only very high-quality screenshots of movies, TV series, anime and video games are allowed.
+- Only high-quality screenshots of movies, TV series, anime and video games are allowed.
 Screenshots of desktops are not allowed.
+No overlays/HUDs/Logos.

 - Images of gore purely for shock value are not permitted.